-XI.6.
+I.6.
 SCORING/OFFICIATING

 Five judges are the standard numbers of judges that will be used; however, it is acceptable to use only three judges.
 If (5) judges are used, the highest and lowest scores will be dropped, and the remaining three scores will be added together.
 A scoring range of 9.90 to 9.99 will be used in the eliminations; a range of 9.96 to 10 will be used in the finals.
-Seating in all four (4) corners, center referee located in the middle.
+Seating in all four (4) corners, the center referee is located in the middle.

-XI.7.
+I.7.
 PROCEDURE